NativeScript/docs-v7/docs/ui/theme.md

 </ActionBar>
 ```

-> **Note:** In most cases no additional CSS classes are needed for theming the NativeScript components.
-Still for custom scenarios, the theme provides [BEM classes](#bem-classes).
+> **Note:** In most cases, no additional CSS classes are needed for theming the NativeScript components.
+Still, for custom scenarios, the theme provides [BEM classes](#bem-classes).

 ### Buttons

 The main theme styles for NativeScript's buttons are applied via their element selector `Button`.
 The NativeScript theme also includes a handful of class names to change the look and feel of buttons in your applications.

-* `-primary`: A class name that applies the primary color pattern of the theme to the button.
+* `-primary`: A class name that applies the original color pattern of the theme to the button.

 ``` XML
 <Button class="-primary" text="Primary"></Button>